-If the connection attempt failed (wrong username, access denied, etc.), the previous connection will be kept if and only if psql is in interactive mode.
+If the connection attempt failed (wrong user name, access denied, etc.), the previous connection will be kept if and only if psql is in interactive mode.
 When executing a non-interactive script, processing will immediately stop with an error.
 This distinction was chosen as a user convenience against typos on the one hand, and a safety mechanism that scripts are not accidentally acting on the wrong database on the other hand.

 Performs a frontend (client) copy.
-This is an operation that runs an SQL COPY command, but instead of the backend's reading or writing the specified file, and consequently requiring backend access and special user privilege, as well as being bound to the file system accessible by the backend, psql reads or writes the file and routes the data between the backend and the local file system.
+This is an operation that runs an SQL COPY command, but instead of the backend's reading or writing the specified file, psql reads or writes the file and routes the data between the backend and the local file system.
+This means that file accessibility and privileges are those of the local user, not the server, and no SQL superuser privileges are required.